 Uses for Roasted Garlic

 - Smear it onto good bread (toasted if you wish) or crackers.
-Top it off with some flaky salt! (affiliate link)
+Top it off with some flaky salt! (affiliate link) Or perhaps even better—make roasted garlic bread.

 - Make compound butter: Smash the garlic cloves into a paste with a fork and stir in room-temperature butter, to taste (for strongly flavored butter, use equal parts, or soften the flavor with additional butter).
 Season with salt.
 Be sure to refrigerate the mixture promptly and use it up within four days.